StudioEtrange/mambo/README.md

 * By default
     * all services are on `main` area, so accessible throuh ports 80/443 (ie: http://ombi.mydomain.com)
-    * traefik admin services are on `main` area, so accessible throuh ports 30443 (only, no HTTP for traefik admin) (ie: http://traefik.mydomain.com)
+    * traefik admin services are on `admin` area, so accessible throuh ports 9000/9443 (ie: http://traefik.mydomain.com)

 * A service can be declared into several logical area